mukhammadrizooff/Hollyflix-Capstone/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Project Name
+# Hollyflix

-> Description the project.
+> Only on Hollyflix
+Hollyflix is the home of amazing original programming that you can’t find anywhere else.
+Movies, TV shows, specials and more, all tailored specifically to you.

 ## Built With

+### Major languages:
+- HTML & CSS
+- JavaScript (ES6)
+### Technologies and Prerequisites:
+- Webpack
+- API
+- JS Modules
+- NPM
-- Major languages
+- Linters
-- Frameworks
+- Tests
-- Technologies used
+- Windows 10

 ## Live Demo (if available)